Continue Your Mission, Dammit!

 - Supreme Commander's single player campaign will repeatedly nag the player to hurry up in a tone that could quickly end a marriage after a certain amount of time for each mission.
 The Forged Alliance expansion nags the player particularly early and often throughout each mission.

 - Initially, they're comments like "Commander, you haven't built a transport yet.
 Is there a problem?" but later on it moves to outright aggravating territory with stuff like "Maybe you should check your objectives, commander."

-- Not only is it often ridiculous (basically to the tune of "Hey, Commander, it's been 5 minutes and you haven't destroyed the enemy's huge base yet, is there a problem?") but sometimes gets infuriating given that it's combined with Trial and Error gameplay.
+- Not only is it often ridiculous (basically to the tune of "Hey, Commander, we dropped you off on the planet alone 5 minutes ago and you haven't destroyed the enemy's huge base yet, is there a problem?") but sometimes gets infuriating given that it's combined with Trial and Error gameplay.
 Good thing you listened to HQ and hurried to destroy that weak enemy.
 Oh, guess what?
-There's now a huge army led by experimentals headed for your base.
+That triggered an event where there's now a huge army led by experimentals headed for your base.
 Don't have enough defenses?
 Too bad, you should have taken the time to build some up!...